 4. Share your emergency contacts.

 We all hope that our kids never experience a medical emergency at school.
 If they do, we certainly want to be there as soon as possible.
 If the school can’t get in touch with you in the event of an emergency, they need to know whom to contact.

 You should ask a trusted friend, neighbor, or family member if they are willing to be your child’s emergency contact.
-This person should live close to you and be reasonably likely to answer the phone during the school day.
+This person should live close to you—and preferably be someone in your quarantine pod!—and be reasonably likely to answer the phone during the school day.

 But aside from that, the school also needs to know all of your provider and insurance information.
 Yes, it’s a pain to fill out all of those forms, but there is a good reason for it.